ferolifil/nba-mvp-predictor/README.md

 # nba-mvp-predictor

+This is an application that tryes to predict the next NBA MVP (2020-2021).

-The project consists in 4 steps.
+It's divided in 4 major steps.

 1. Scrapping
 2. Standardizing